- Good value in base versions

 Good crash-test scores, good safety equipment, good for the 2020 Altima.

-The IIHS called the Altima a Top Safety Pick last year, which we expect will carry over this year.
+The IIHS called the Altima a Top Safety Pick this year.
 In addition to top “Good” scores on all its crash tests, the IIHS said the Altima’s automatic emergency braking system rated “Superior” at avoiding forward crashes.

 Federal testers gave the Altima five stars overall for its crashworthiness but noted a four-star score in front crash protection.

 Every Altima is fitted with standard automatic emergency braking that can help prevent crashes or reduce their severity.
 Blind-spot monitors, adaptive cruise control, active lane control, and rear automatic emergency braking will be equipped on most models, SV or higher.

 Nissan also makes standard on those cars its suite of driver-assistance features called “ProPilot Assist,” which can help steer the car, accelerate, and brake.
 It’s far from a handsfree system—it works best on divided highways or interstates with clear lane markings in good light.
 It’s far from an attention-free system, it beeps for nearly everything: when a car appears directly ahead, when it changes lanes, when it stops seeing the road clearly, when it starts seeing the road clearly, you get the idea.